Skip to Main Content

-Your homeowners insurance company can request a home inspection for many reasons, the most common being a new home purchase, recent renovations or starting a home policy with a new carrier.
-An insurance inspection is used to determine loss risk and may also be required if your home is older, has not been recently inspected or has an existing loss history.
+Your homeowners insurance company can request a home inspection for many reasons.
+Most commonly, this occurs when purchasing a new home, completing renovations or switching carriers.
+An insurance inspection is used to determine loss risk and may also be required if your home is older, has not been recently inspected or has a record of insurance losses.
+Failing a home inspection could require major repairs to bring your home up to insurable condition.
 Bankrate’s insurance editorial team has compiled what you need to know about home insurance inspections and how to prepare for one.

 What is a home insurance inspection?

-In a home insurance inspection, a certified inspector will come out to your home to assess its risk potential for liability and future claims.
+In a home inspection for insurance, a certified inspector will come out to your home to assess its risk potential for liability and future claims.
 The inspection will also provide specifics about the home to create a valuation, which is useful to ensure the dwelling coverage is adequate in the event of a major loss.
 After the inspector shares the results with your insurer, it will determine if coverage adjustments are needed and whether to continue writing your property insurance coverage.

 Homeowners insurance inspections differ from a standard home inspection.
 During a home insurance inspection, inspectors will assess the home’s structure and appliances to help determine risk.
 Just like you can use standard home inspection results to decide whether to purchase the property, an insurance company can use an insurance inspection to adjust your premium, require you to fix issues and even cancel the policy if it deems your home too risky to insure.